Making DIY Confinement Is A Possible Impossible

 Other than getting the baby things ready, you should also look into how you will meet your various needs during this time.
 Two important areas to look into include:

-Proper nutrition is critical for you as you recuperate especially if you are intending to breastfeed active.
-Whether it is getting a confinement meals caterer, precooking and freezing meals ahead of time or having relatives take turns cooking for you, ensure you get it all planned and sorted out at least a month before baby is expected to arrive.
-Load up on healthy snacks and other grocery supplies so you don’t have to run out to get them after baby is here.
+Proper nutrition is critical for you as you recuperate especially if you are intending to breastfeed actively.
+Whether it is getting a confinement meals caterer, precooking and freezing meals ahead of time or having relatives take turns cooking for you, ensure you get it all planned and sorted out at least a month before the baby is expected to arrive.
+Load up on healthy snacks and other grocery supplies so you don’t have to run out to get them after the baby is here.

 Help Around The House

-Put aside the meticulous clean and neat freak in you.
+Put aside the meticulously clean and neat freak in you.
 You will be better off saving your energy for sleep and bonding with baby.
 Arranging for a part-time cleaner to come in once or twice a week will help greatly.
 This also frees your partner and other family members from the menial tasks to focus on you and enjoy the baby.

 Tip 2: Have Support Networks

 Things can get a little topsy-turvy with the postpartum hormones.
 Having people who can keep you from losing it are exceptionally helpful.
 Make out a list of at least 3 people you know you can count on to keep your spirits up.
-They don’t have to be moms but they have to be friend you know won’t gossip about you or judge you if you burst into tears with them.
+They don’t have to be moms but they have to be the friend you know won’t gossip about you or judge you if you burst into tears with them.

 Tip 3: Rest When Baby Sleeps